asemsaleh/Data-scientist-Nanodegree/README.md

 * Where is the most countries that developers working from home?

 Results
--Females and males are almost equal from salary and working hours side.
+*Females and males are almost equal from salary and working hours side.
--The highest programming languages are SQL,Javascript,Python and the lowest are Rust,Visual Basic and TypeScrpit -Work from home is more popular for developers in these countries: Iran, Pakistan.
+*The highest programming languages are SQL,Javascript,Python and the lowest are Rust,Visual Basic and TypeScrpit *Work from home is more popular for developers in these countries: Iran, Pakistan.